10 Foods That Sound Healthy But Are Better to Avoid

 Healthy food is as near to its natural state as possible.
 Vegetables, fruit, grains, and legumes, in their whole state (without the outer husks removed or being processed), are the best types of food to eat.
 Whole foods provide your body with the vitamins, minerals, phytonutrients, and fiber it needs to function properly and manage your weight.

 The best foods to eat – vegetables, fruit, nuts, seeds, whole grains – are in such a natural form they don't even need a food label.
-So eat whole foods as the majority of your diet, but if you choose to add a packaged food, be sure to read the label and look out for the following.
+So eat whole foods as the majority of your diet, but if you choose to add processed foods, be sure to read the label and look out for the following.

 Frozen vegetables, pre-washed salads, canned beans, and jars of passata are all foods that are minimally processed and convenient to include in a whole food plant-based diet.